 I came across this passage too: “Homer begins his huge epic poem Iliad with the ‘rage of Achilles’.
 It is emotional from the very first words, and cares little about finding out the secrets of the physical world, and is much more interested in delving into the secrets and the darkness in men’s hearts.”
 (I owe this passage to another website, perhaps from E.R.
 Dodds, but I don’t know which one.)
 It is a pretty obvious truth about all fictional and poetic literature..

-I was amazed when I first came across people who valued more seriously than anything else in Man, his rationalistic side – the logicking, mathematicking, and scientificking, not the mysteries lying within him.
+I was amazed when I first came across people who valued more seriously than anything else in Man, the rationalistic thought element of his consciousness – the logicking, mathematicking, and scientificking, not the mysteries lying within him.
 The latter was the significant thing for me.
 The former was purely technical, materially useful as this is.
 We are the most highly developed of creatures in our feelings, musings, dreams, nostalgias, memories, ironies, longings, motivations, deceptions, self-deceptions and so on, not only in our mathematicking and logicking.